Hispanolistic / Getty Images

-Cleaning: All carriers have announced enhanced aircraft cleaning procedures including the use of hospital-grade disinfectants.
-Southwest reports, “We deep clean each plane from nose to tail for nearly 6-7 hours every night.”
-Alaska will provide sanitizing wipes on board its planes.
-Nonetheless, expect many more touchless interactions in flight.
+Cleaning: All carriers have announced enhanced aircraft cleaning procedures, including the use of hospital-grade disinfectants.
+Southwest reports, “We deep clean each plane from nose to tail for nearly 6-7 hours every night,” and says the airline uses “a sophisticated air recirculation system that introduces fresh air into the cabin every second while inflight.”
 Delta claims that the airline is using “state-of-the-art air circulation systems with industrial-grade HEPA filters on many Delta aircraft that extract more than 99.99 percent of particles, including viruses.”
 And Air Canada notes that, among other cleaning procedures, “We’re rigorously grooming all headrest covers.”

-Personal protection: Most domestic carriers require that customers wear face masks in flight (see above, under Pre-flight).
+Personal protection: All domestic carriers require that customers wear face masks in flight (see above, under Preflight).

 Wearing masks off the plane: Depending on your destination, expect to keep your face covering on after landing until you leave the airport.
 Reagan National and Dulles International airports, in Virginia, and Los Angeles International Airport are among the many large airports that require everyone in public spaces to wear face coverings.